abuxton/presentations/cote/start/Management.md

 # Management, Mcollective #
 ## How do we manage all the things?##

-How about if we removed all your extrenious users and built your system a interface?
+How about if we removed all your extraneous users and built your system a interface?

 * Security.
 * Management